graciousagency/magento-robin-integration/readme.md

       },
       "name": "John Doe",
       "currency":"EUR",
-      "phone_number":"0612345678,
+      "phone_number":"0612345678",
       "twitter_name":"johnDoe"
 }
 ```

 The ROBIN API documentation also talks about optional data.
-This package also sends those fields by default.
+This package sends those fields by default.
 To be
-able to send the twitter name of a client, this package registers the new "twitter name" label for the customer.
+able to send the twitter name of a client, the new "twitter name" label for the customer is created on installation.

 The `panel_view` contains a new object of key/value pairs that can be anything.
 As an example I've added the total orders and the total spent.
 How to use the panel_view array is explained in the [Robin API][robin-api] documentation.